This post may contain affiliate links. Please read my disclosure policy.

 - In a large mixing bowl, pour boiling water over 1/2 cup bran cereal.
 Whisk in oil and set aside.
 In another bowl, whisk to combine egg, sugar and buttermilk.

 - To the wet bran mixture, add sifted flour, baking soda, salt and remaining dry cup of bran cereal.
 Add the wet buttermilk mixture to bran mixture and stir to combine.

 - Stir in pumpkin or pumpkin butter, nuts and raisins.
 Mix thoroughly to incorporate completely.

 - Scoop into 12 muffin (paper lined), or greased muffin pan or baking stoneware and bake for 16-18 minutes, or until toothpick inserted into center of muffin comes out clean.

 - Remove from oven and drizzle with honey (optional) and let cool.
 Serve as is or with butter.

-- If substituting pumpkin puree for pumpkin butter, add an extra 1/4 cup sugar to this recipe.
+- If substituting Libby’s 100% pure pumpkin for pumpkin butter, add an extra 1/4 cup sugar to this recipe.
 You could also substitute apple butter for pumpkin butter.